Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Material: Polyester, Microsuede

 Some dogs like to dig because they enjoy being in or under items.
 Dachshund owners will have first-hand experience of this.
-Bred to tunnel and to chase prey into tunnels, Dachshunds still enjoy tunneling even when they live in a cozy home environment, and that’s why you will often find them under cushions or even inside jumpers and other items.
+Since they were bred to tunnel and chase prey into tunnels, Dachshunds still enjoy tunneling even when they live in a cozy home environment, and that’s why you will often find them under cushions or even inside jumpers and other items.

-The Snoozer Pet Products Luxury Microsuede Cozy Cave Dot & Cat Bed is a cave bed for dogs that is ideal for these types of dogs.
+The Snoozer Pet Products Luxury Microsuede Cozy Cave Dot & Cat Bed is a cave bed for dogs.
 It has a large opening that your dog can easily tunnel into.
 You can also hide your dog’s toys in the bed and let them find and retrieve them.

-The bed has a comfortable microsuede exterior and a polyester fill that includes cedar to help repel insects.
-It is a comfortable bed, is appealing for diggers, and can be combined with toys to create a digging playground, but it is on the expensive side.
+The bed has a comfortable microsuede exterior and a polyester fill with cedar to help repel insects.
+It is appealing for diggers and can be combined with toys to create a digging playground, but it is on the expensive side.

 Pros